 I earned my Masters in Social Work at Colorado State University and have worked with children with disabilities and their families for the past 10 years.
 I began working for Poudre School District in 2013 and Early Childhood is where my heart lies.
 I am originally from the Northwest and found myself in Colorado to spend my free time in the sun-filled Rocky Mountains volunteering, climbing, and backpacking.
 In Fort Collins, you’ll find me growing vegetables in my backyard garden, busting dance moves in Old Town Square, downward dogging at Yoga class, and bike cruising along the Poudre River Trail.

 - Usually our time together lasts for an hour to an hour-and-a-half.

-- You are encouraged to make yourself at home and help your child feel comfortable by using the toys in the room that they may enjoy
+- You are encouraged to make yourself at home and help your child feel comfortable with toys in the room

-- We will discuss you and your child’s options while your child plays freely
+- We will discuss the options while your child plays freely

 - We will get your written permission to evaluate your child

 - You may play with your child if he/she is shy and an evaluator will fade in as comfort allows

 - You will be interviewed about your child’s skills at home